Edon Zhegrova: Lille

 On 14 January 2022, Zhegrova signed a four-year contract with Ligue 1 club Lille and received squad number 23.
 Lille reportedly paid a €7 million transfer fee.
 Eight days later, he was named as a Lille substitute for the first time in a league match against Brest.
 His debut with Lille came on 6 February in a 1–5 home defeat against Paris Saint-Germain after coming on as a substitute in the 85th minute in place of Jonathan Bamba.
 One month after debut, Zhegrova scored his first goal for Lille in his fourth appearance for the club in a 4–0 home win over Clermont in Ligue 1.

 On 23 October 2024, Zhegrova scored his first UEFA Champions League goal in a 3–1 away win over Atlético Madrid during the 2024–25 season.
 He missed out on the second half of the season due to a hip adductor injury suffered in a 1–1 league draw to Marseille on 14 December 2024.
 On 24 August 2025, Zhegrova returned from injury and was named as a substitute for Lille in their second Ligue 1 match against Monaco.

 Juventus

 On 1 September 2025, Zhegrova signed a five-year contract with Serie A club Juventus and received squad number 11.
 Juventus reportedly paid a €15.5 million transfer fee.
 His debut with Juventus came fifteen days later in the 2025–26 UEFA Champions League league phase against Borussia Dortmund after coming on as a substitute at 86th minute in place of Kenan Yıldız and was involved in the fourth goal as he launched the attack and passed to Dušan Vlahović, who assisted Lloyd Kelly to tie the score at 4–4.
+On 13 September 2026, Zhegrova scored his first official goals for Juventus, netting a dramatic second-half brace—including an 82nd-minute equalizer and a 91st-minute strike—in a 3–2 away defeat to Sassuolo.